 We hope that this course booklet will be a useful document that will assist you with making quality decisions.
 Please note that West Auburn does have limited course offerings from this catalog as an alternative to the comprehensive high schools.
-If you have any questions about the process at West Auburn, please feel free to give us a call or make an appointment.
+If you have any questions about the process at West Auburn, please talk with your student's comprehensive high school counselor and feel free to give us a call to make an appointment.